Stereo nightclub

 Stereo is a nightclub and afterhours club in Montreal, Quebec which primarily features house and techno music.
-The nightclub is known for its famous sound system and loyal following.
+The nightclub is known for its sound system and loyal following.
 Stereo has ranked among the top nightclubs in North America and internationally.

 Stereo was founded in 1998 by DJ-producer Angel Moraes and is currently owned by Tommy Piscardelli.
 The nightclub has a two floor configuration with the afterhours portion of the club located on the upper floor and a smaller nightclub 'StereoBar' which serves alcohol during sanctioned hours on the lower floor.
 The nightclub has twice been a target of arson which forced the club to close for repairs in 2008.
 The reopening, scheduled for September 4, 2009, was delayed due to a second arson attack.

 The nightclub has a zero-tolerance policy on the drug GHB which is often used as a date rape drug.
 Stereo permanently bars any patrons caught in possession of the drug.